cs421sp25-homework/team-06/docs/roadmap.md

 * **Goal:** Finalize advanced features including notifications and third-party integrations, as well as enhance map interactivity and route recommendations.

 * **Must-Have Features:**
-  * [ ] **Notification:** “As a trip participant, I want to receive notifications when itineraries get updated so that I can participate in collaboration on time and stay informed about changes.”
-  * [ ] **Notification:** “As a trip participant, I want to receive notifications when a shared expense is updated so that I can track my financial contributions and reimbursements accurately.”
-  * [ ] **Notification:** “As a trip participant, I want to receive a daily notification with the weather forecast and itinerary summary so that I can prepare accordingly for the day's activities.”
   * [ ] **Third Party Integration:** “As a user, I want to log in using my Google or Facebook account so that I can quickly access my account without needing to create a new username and password.”
   * [ ] **Third Party Integration:** “As a user, I want to export my trip itinerary to an .ical file so that I can integrate it into my preferred calendar app and receive event reminders.”
   * [ ] **Third Party Integration:** “As a user, I want to use Google Maps within the app to search for locations and get directions so that I can navigate efficiently during my trip.”